tanguilp/apiac_auth_bearer/README.md

 validator's response to set in the APIac metadata, or the `:all` atom to forward all of the response's data.
 For example: `["username", "aud"]`.
 Defaults to `[]`
-- `resource_server_name`: the name of the resource server as a String, to be checked against the `aud` attribute returned by the validator.
-This is an optional security mecanism.
+- `resource_indicator`: the name of the resource server as a String, to be checked against the `aud` attribute returned by the validator.
+This is an optional security mecanism for RFC7662 and mandatory for JWT access tokens.
 See the security consideration sections.
 Defaults to `nil`, i.e. no check of this parameter
 - `cache`: a `{cache_module, cache_options}` tuple where `cache_module` is
 a module implementing the `APIacAuthBearer.Cache` behaviour and `cache_options` module-specific options that will be passed to the cache when called.